 While the uptake in new technologies has seen tremendous innovation and enabled extraordinary growth for companies that have harnessed new technologies and data sources, there are also considerable risks.
 This huge and widely diversified network of data receptors and sensors creates a minefield for potential data theft and malicious interference by hackers.

 In a recent Ponemon study, 73% of the participating security professionals said mismanaged digital certificates caused unplanned downtime and outages.
-Here we’ll take a look at some of the common mistakes when deploying PKI for IoT devices.
+Here we’ll take a look at some of the common mistakes that hinder PKI deployments for IoT devices.

 Top five PKI deployment mistakes